HcashOrg/HyperExchange/README.md

-# blocklink-core
+# HyperExchange-core
-Block link core code for linking all valued blockchain network.
+HyperExchange core code for linking all valued blockchain network together.

 # Object

-This this a new blockchain network which is to link all valued blockchain network together.
-Crypto-currencies can be exchanged within blocklink network.
+This this a special blockchain network which aims to link all valued blockchain network together.
+Crypto-currencies can be exchanged / transfered within HyperExchange network.